18th century Accessories

 Jewellery

-If you want to be sure, don't wear any jewellery.
+If you want to be on the safe side, don't wear any jewellery.
 Outside court that is quite appropriate.

 Commoners usually made do with a silk ribbon tied with a bow or closed with a silver filigree clasp, or a silver cross supspended form a silk ribbon.
 Apart from that, there are châtelaines suspended from the skirt waistband to which are attached e.g. the household keys and various sewing implements.